reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Don't use ACDB Magisk Module!
 - Remove any other Dolby module with different name (no need to remove if it's the same name)
 - Reboot
-- Install this module https://www.pling.com/p/1531791/ via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1531791/ via Magisk app or Recovery
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Disable the "No active profiles" notification and ignore it it's nothing
 - Reboot
+- Sound Enhancement FX now can be applied with apps that doesn't use external EQ option like YouTube and SoundCloud but you need to play music with an app that uses external EQ option first after device boot like Xperia Music, YouTube Music, & Spotify
+- Force-stopping Sound Enhancement app (not the Sound Enhancement launcher app) causes Sound Enhancement FX failure

 ## Optionals & Troubleshootings
 - https://t.me/androidryukimodsdiscussions/29836